gear-foundation/gear-wiki/docs/developing-contracts/examples/lottery.md

 )
 ```

 Launches a lottery.
-Only owner can launch lottery.
+Only the owner can launch a lottery.
 Lottery must not have been launched earlier.

 ```rust
 fn start_lottery(